 Your part in this is to love them, give them grace, forgive them for making mistakes—basically be an awesome friend!
 You may plant the seeds of faith, but let God do the growing in their hearts.

 Christians shouldn't be against any person—no matter what they do.
-Being friends with someone who is LGBT is perfectly OK so long as homosexuality is not a sin you struggle with personally.
-Members of the LGBT community are equally guilty of sin as those who have put their faith in Christ (Romans 3:23).
+Being friends with someone who is LGBTQ+ is perfectly OK so long as sexuality is not something you struggle with personally.
+Members of the LGBTQ+ community are just as equally loved AND equally guilty of sin as those who have put their faith in Christ (1 John 2:2; Romans 3:23).
 You may disapprove of their sin, but that doesn't mean you should treat them any differently than anyone else (John 13:34).
 Love them, give them grace, forgive them for making mistakes—basically be an awesome friend!
 Plant the seeds of faith, but let God do the growing in their hearts.